 Scaling down does not mean renouncing your own style.
 It means stripping away things that no longer fit or do not contribute to making your lifestyle easier.
 You want to be able to find the things you need and love.

 How?
 Make a Plan

-Once you have made your decision to downsize or streamline, before you begin the process it is important to know what you want as the outcome, set a goal of what you ultimately want it to look like.
+Once you have made your decision to downsize or streamline before you begin the process it is important to know what you want as the outcome and set a goal of what you ultimately want it to look like.
 If you’re moving – you need to know room sizes and what are the absolute must have large items like a bed, couches, dressers, antiques etc. Write it all down.
 Once you know what you want, and what it should look like and visualize the end product then you start to go through your things.
-It will help make the decisions easier, because you can see if it will fit your plan.
+It will help make the decisions easier because you can see if it will fit your plan.